everpeace/vagrant-mesos/README.md

 ```

 #### Destroy your Cluster
-this operations terminates all VMs instances forming the cluster.
+This operations terminates all VMs instances forming the cluster.

 ```
 $ cd multinodes